 NFS The Network filesystem (NFS) is the distributed network filesystem in ONC3/NFS and contains server and client components to enable access to remote files.
 ONC3/NFS supports NFS version 3 (NFS3) and NFS version 2, but uses NFS3 by default.
 NFS is multithreaded to take advantage of multiprocessor performance.For more about NFS, see "About NFS" on page 4.
 NIS The network information service (NIS) is a database of network entity location information that can be used by NFS.
 NIS is implemented as part of the Unified Name Service (UNS).
-Information about NIS and part of the Unified Name Service (UNS).
-Information about NIS and UNS is published in a separate volume called the NIS Administrator's Guide.
-For more about the interaction of NFS with NIS, see "About NFS and the Network Information Service" on page 5.
+Information about NIS and UNS is published in a separate volume called the NIS Administrator's and the Network Information Service" on page 5.